cournape/audiolab/docs/src/fullapi.rst

 function play is a wrapper around a platform-specific audio backend.
 For now, only ALSA backend (Linux) and Core Audio backend (Mac OS X) are implemented.
 Other backends (for windows, OSS for Solaris/BSD) may be added later, although it is not a priority for me.
-Patchs are welcomed, particularly for windows.
+Patches are welcomed, particularly for windows.

 .. autofunction:: play